gyrogami logo

 Categories: Projects and equipment; Commerce and business

-Word count/read time: 471 words; 2 minutes
+Word count/read time: 451 words; 2 minutes

-To a certain degree, Vehicle size will dictate what can be sold, the quantity, footprint of the display area or booth size, and other factors.
+To a certain degree, vehicle size will dictate what can be sold, the quantity, footprint of the display area or booth size, and other factors.
 My booth contents require the biggest vehicle possible.
 Even then, it's a scramble to fit everything.

-One drawback to having this much is getting everything from car to booth, the so-called last mile.
+One drawback to having this much is getting everything from car to booth, the so-called "last mile."
 Even with a dolly that converts into a cart, it still takes at least two, sometimes three, precarious trips.

-My cart has partially collapsed despite never approaching its weight limit.
+Mine has partially collapsed despite never approaching its weight limit.
 Flimsy construction and substandard materials encourage the 2" solid rear caster wheels to seek out soft surfaces and bog down.
 Unpaved or rough terrain is like quicksand.

 Just before surgery, hacksaw in hand, Captain Obvious visited.

 Getting it to the roof rack easily will take some planning; a good sled with guide rails and a pulley should solve that.
 Some people forget their roof rack is loaded until they hear that distinctive crunch on a low structure.
-Fingers are crossed.
-Knock on wood.
+Fingers are crossed, knock on wood.

 Posted by M: January 15, 2025